How to Make Gluten-free Beef Jerky Recipe with Dehydrator

 Recipe Time: 2-5 hours plus marinating

 2) Prepare the Marinade – Mix the ingredient for marination in a bowl and stir until everything is mixed well.
-Add the meat slices to the mix and toss it around so that the marinade is properly applied to the meat.
+Add the meat slices to the mix and toss them around so that the marinade coats the meat evenly.
 Add the slices to a plastic ziplock bag and let it marinate overnight.

-4) Store Your Beef Jerky – Always store your beef jerky in an airtight container so that it does not absorb any moisture.
-You can also place some paper towels in the jar that you use to store the beef jerky so that the towels can absorb any moisture.
+4) Store Your Beef Jerky – Always store your beef jerky in an airtight container so that it doesn’t absorb any moisture.
+You can also place some paper towels in the jar that you use to store the beef jerky allowing the towels to absorb moisture.
 You can later move the beef slices to an airtight jar.

 - You can cut the beef slices with or against the grain and it will provide you with different looking slices that will cook just the same.

 - If the meat has any fat on it, it will spoil sooner while it is stored.
 So make sure you remove any fat while you’re slicing the beef.

 - Properly stored beef jerky can last a few months when placed in a refrigerator and it can last about a month if stored on shelf.
 Make your jerky accordingly so that you won’t have to deal with spoiled jerky.